WTCSC/the-meh-thematical-calculator-RandomHuman2020/README.md

 ## "Meh"-thematical Calculator
 #### by Owen Milota
-This is a simple app, which will run simple mathematical operations for you, to its own dismay.
+This is a simple script, which will run simple mathematical operations for you, to its own dismay.

 ## Installation
 Simply clone the repo and run the `calc.py` script.